tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 We are going to add our own files for this tutorial.
 So let's start by deleting these files:

-Which files?
-All the three below are folder names.
-Shall we really delete them totally?
-I can not see any new file in upcoming pages of this tutorial to add into the two folders "both" and "server".

     - /client             (delete)
     - /both               (delete)
     - /server             (delete)